shimion/builder/inc/class/readme.txt

 = Use With Your Current Set Up =

-We have successfully used Page Builder Sandwich with a lot of themes including themes from the WordPress.org theme repository, Genesis Themes, StudioPress Themes, Elegant Themes and themes from ThemeForest.
+We have successfully used No Hassle Builder with a lot of themes including themes from the WordPress.org theme repository, Genesis Themes, StudioPress Themes, Elegant Themes and themes from ThemeForest.
 If it doesn't work with your theme, please let us know and will fix it.

 = Works With Your Existing Content =

-Page Builder Sandwich integrates with how WordPress deals with content, so it should work well with your existing pages.
+No Hassle Builder integrates with how WordPress deals with content, so it should work well with your existing pages.
 Your content should be editable right away in the frontend.

 > <strong>Premium Version Available</strong><br>
-> This Lite version contains a lot of features, if you need more features like buttons, carousels and pre-designed sections, these are available along with awesome customer support in [Page Builder Sandwich Premium](https://pagebuildersandwich.com/compare?utm_source=wordpress.org&utm_medium=description&utm_campaign=Page%20Builder%20Sandwich).
+> This Lite version contains a lot of features, if you need more features like buttons, carousels and pre-designed sections, these are available along with awesome customer support in [No Hassle Builder Premium](https://pagebuildersandwich.com/compare?utm_source=wordpress.org&utm_medium=description&utm_campaign=Page%20Builder%20Sandwich).

 = Translations Supported =